rik-org/rik/docs/proposals/scheduler/README.md

 ## Node

 * What is the sending frequency of informations ?
-Does it need to be dynamic, if so we need the controller to know that as he will manage this state.
+Does it need to be dynamic, if so we need the controller to know that he will manage this state.

 ## Networking

 - When are defined the networking rules and adressing over the network ?
 Also, does the networking modules are linked to the controller ?
+- In the V0 will be there any constraint from networking on scheduler ?

 ---